 Klorane is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 Here’s our correspondence with the brand:

 Do your suppliers test on animals?
 No, European cosmetic regulations do not allow animal testing of raw ingredients or finished products.

 Do you have an agreement with your suppliers that they don’t test on animals, and if so, what kind of agreement?
 No, it would not be necessary due to the above regulations.